-The face-lift, however, is an investment that really can make a difference, if you’re willing to pay the price.
+Cosmetic surgery — aka a face-lift — however, is an investment that really can make a difference, if you’re willing to pay the price.
 Lots of people are, apparently.
-As a nation, we spend about $8 billion a year on cosmetic surgery, according to the American Society of Plastic Surgeons (ASPS).
+As a nation, we spend about $16 billion a year on cosmetic surgery and minimally invasive cosmetic procedures, according to the American Society of Plastic Surgeons (ASPS).
 But cosmetic surgery is not for everyone, and it does have risks.
-If you’re taking this path, here are some tips to help you reach a successful outcome.
+If you’re considering this path, here are some tips to help you reach a successful outcome.

 1. Consider why you’re doing it

-Going under the knife is a pretty big deal, even as the surgeries become more routine and the post-procedure recovery time shrinks.
-Still, practitioners typically urge cosmetic-surgery patients to carefully consider their expectations of the surgery and why they are doing it.
+Going under a plastic surgeon’s knife is a pretty big deal, even as the surgeries become more routine and the post-procedure recovery time shrinks.
+Still, practitioners typically urge cosmetic-surgery patients to carefully consider their expectations about the surgery and the reasons they are doing it.

 “You don’t do it to get your job, or to make your spouse happy,” says Dr. Blane Shatkin, a plastic surgeon in the Fort Lauderdale, Florida, area.
 “You do it for yourself, and that’s the only reason to do it.
 So if you don’t feel that way, then you shouldn’t be coming to me.”

 2. Become familiar with the options